peterckeim/designagame/README.md

-<<<<<<< HEAD
 #Full Stack Nanodegree Project 4 Refresh

 ## Set-Up Instructions:
-1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+1. Update the value of application in app.yaml to a Google app ID you have registered in the Google AppEngine admin console which you would like to use to host your instance of this game.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+2. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
+3. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

 ##Game Description:
+Hangman is a single player guessing game.
+The user is given a target word to eventually guess.
+The player is given a hidden string which shows the number of characters in the target word.
+On a round, the player is only allowed to guess one English letter.
+If the letter is in the target word, it will show all instances of that letter in the hidden string, which can help guide the player in guessing the rest of the word in later rounds.
+If a player guesses a letter which is not in the target word they will receive a strike.
+There are 6 strikes in a traditional game (drawing the head, body, right arm, left arm, right leg, left leg onto a rope hanging from gallows).
+The game is over when the player uncovers the target word, or runs out of strikes.

-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+'Guesses' are sent to the `make_move` endpoint which will reply whether the letter is in the target word or not.
-Many different Guess a Number games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Many different Hangman games can be played by many different Users at any given time.
+Each game can be retrieved or played by using the path parameter
+`urlsafe_game_key`.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.
- - cron.yaml: Cronjob configuration.
+ - cron.yaml: Cronjob configuration (configuring when to perform specific tasks and in what intervals).
- - main.py: Handler for taskqueue handler.
+ - main.py: Handler for taskqueue handler (in this project, configuring a mass e-mail sent to all players with unfinished games)
  - models.py: Entity and message definitions including helper methods.
  - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.
+ - wordlist.txt: List of words used for the game.

 ##Endpoints Included:
  - **create_user**